William King Covell III House

-The William King Covell III House, originally Villa Edna but now known as the Sanford-Covell Villa Marina, is historic house at 72 Washington Street in Newport, Rhode Island.
+The William King Covell III House, originally Villa Edna but now known as the Sanford-Covell Villa Marina, is an historic house at 72 Washington Street in Newport, Rhode Island.

 Construction

 The house is a 2 1/2-story wood-frame structure, with a mansard roof and restrained Second Empire styling.
 It was designed by Emerson & Fehmer of Boston, and built in 1870 for M. H. Sanford as a summer residence.
 Its interior, in marked contrast to its exterior, is lavishly decorated with woodwork and stencilwork.

 Ownership by William King Covell II and his descendants

 William King Covell II bought the house in 1896 and it has remained in his family until this day.
 It is currently owned by Anne Ramsey Cuvelier, the great granddaughter of William King Covell II, who uses it for a bed and breakfast business.